Vision and Mission

 Seamus Campbell has worked as a teacher, coach and administrator at High Point Regional High School since 1994.
 As a Social Studies teacher, Seamus primarily taught 20th Century U.S. History, Civics and A.P.
 U.S. Government and Politics.
 In 2011, he was named High Point’s Teacher of the Year.
 As an A.P. teacher, Seamus served as an exam reader for The College Board.
 Outside of the classroom, Seamus coached for nearly 50 seasons, working with student-athletes in basketball, golf, softball and football.
 In 2012, Seamus took on the position of Chairperson of High Point’s Social Studies Department, and then in 2015 he was named Supervisor of Assessment and Instruction.
 In this role, Seamus oversaw High Point’s participation in the NJDOE pilot observation program and presented this observation model at several workshops.
 In 2016, Seamus began working in his current position, Director of Curriculum and Instruction.
 Seamus is currently a doctoral student at St. Peter’s University, studying educational leadership.
 He earned his B.A. and M.A. in History from the University of Scranton in 1993.
-He and has wife are the proud parents of three teenage girls.
+He and his wife are the proud parents of three teenage girls.

 Vinny Gagliostro has been a Math Coach in Vernon Township School District for the past four years working with grades K-8.
 Previously, he was a third grade classroom teacher for six years.
 He holds a B.S. in Elementary Education from Bloomsburg University and an M.A. in Educational Leadership from Montclair State University.
 Vinny was a Governor’s Teacher of the Year recipient in 2012 and Governor’s Educational Services Professional of the year recipient in 2016.
 Over the past two years, he has been a member of the team facilitating the design of the Gifted and Talented Education program within Vernon Township School District and has collaborated with faculty on further improving the Mathematics curriculum.
 Within the classroom, Vinny is a proponent of student centered learning through self discovery and believes in a challenging, problem based educational approach.
-Last year, Vinny presented at the Sussex County EdTech Conference hosted by Vernon Township School District and is excited to be joining the EdCampHAT team.
+In 2016, Vinny presented at the Sussex County EdTech Conference hosted by Vernon Township School District and is excited to be joining the EdCampHAT team.

 Kory Loyola is a History teacher at High Point Regional High School.
-She is currently teaching AP US History and Debate and Public Speaking.
+She is currently teaching A.P.
+US History and Debate and Public Speaking.
 Kory is a 1998 graduate of Rutgers College.
 She completed her M. Ed. in 1999 at Rutgers University.
 She is pursuing her Ph.D. in History and Culture at Drew University.
-Kory is enthusiastic about learning fresh perspectives on History and pedagogy and new ways to encourage student engagement in the subject that she loves.
+Kory is enthusiastic about learning fresh perspectives on history and pedagogy and new ways to encourage student engagement in the subject that she loves.
 Her primary teaching objective is to foster student civic engagement and intellectual growth.
 She infuses the principles of democracy and social justice into her approach to teaching.
-Kory plans purposefully to remind students that the past informs the present and that our actions today will affect the future.
+Kory purposefully reminds students that the past informs the present and that our actions today will affect the future.
 Over the past seventeen years, Kory has developed best practices that lead to student achievement.
 She continually works to perfect lessons that she has created -- mock trials, model congresses, scored discussions, interviews, role plays, Lincoln-Douglas debates, traveling debates, and document-based activities.
 She takes advantages of others’ expertise by integrating lessons such as those available through Gilder Lehrman, Stanford History Education Group, National History Day, StoryCorps, Brown University Choices, and the National Endowment for the Humanities, into her curriculum.
-She recently presented at the Conference, “Crossroads: The Future of Graduate History Education” where she promoted the importance of graduate studies in history for teachers.
+She recently presented at the “Crossroads: The Future of Graduate History Education” conference where she promoted the importance of graduate studies in history for teachers.
 Kory was awarded Gilder Lehrman’s New Jersey History Teacher of the Year award for 2016.

 Jacqueline McCarthy is a high school teacher at High Point Regional High School.
-She teaches AP Macroeconomics, AP Microeconomics, AP U.S. Government and Politics, and Civics.
+She teaches A.P.
+Macroeconomics, A.P.
+Microeconomics, A.P.
+U.S. Government and Politics, and Honors Behavioral Science.
 Jacqueline holds a B.A. in Secondary Education/Social Studies from Juniata College and a M.A. in Educational Administration from Kean University.
-Jacqueline co-organized EdCampPenn last year, in Philadelphia, and this year she is excited to have her school host EdCampHAT.
-For the 2016 - 2017 school year, Jacqueline presented at three regional conferences: Elevating and Celebrating Effective Teaching & Teachers (ECET2NJPA) at The College of New Jersey, the Tri-State Project Based Learning Summit at The Rutgers Continuing Education Center, and the Sussex County EdTech conference hosted by Vernon High School.
-For the 2017-2018 school year, in addition to organizing EdCampHAT, Jacqueline has joined the ECET2NJPA planning team, and will be presenting at the Colonial Tech Conference (CTC) in Delaware.
-Jacqueline is passionate about working with student and teacher leaders.
+Jacqueline co-founded EdCampPenn (Philadelphia) in 2016 and in 2017 co-founded EdCampHAT with eight amazing educators.
+In the 2017-2018 school year, in addition to co-organizing EdCampHAT, Jacqueline joined the ECET2NJPA and NJASCDNorth steering committees and presented at the Colonial Tech Conference (CTC) in Delaware.
+For the upcoming 2018- 2019 school year, Jacqueline has joined the Future Ready Schools - New Jersey Leadership Task Force and is exploring the design thinking/mindfulness process in her Humanities courses.
+She is passionate about working with student and teacher leaders.
 She is focused on creating a classroom environment that is flexible, student-centered, engaging, and challenging.
 She wants all students to have a chance to shine and excel.
 She believes students learn best when they take an active role in their learning.